 IDEA Entitlement Grant

-The IDEA formula grants is used to assist Arizona in meeting the excess costs of providing special education and related services to children with disabilities.
+The IDEA formula grants are used to assist Arizona in meeting the excess costs of providing special education and related services to children with disabilities.
 In order to be eligible for funding, PEAs must serve all children with disabilities between the ages of 3 through 21 and be non-profit.

 Fiscal Year 2020 Allocations, respective proportionate share obligations for those allocations, and the maximum CEIS activities that can be spent.